Article

 Its ultra-high-resolution display system packs 23 million pixels across two displays, providing a level of detail and immersion unprecedented in personal devices.
 Feature-wise, impressive.
 The greatest barrier we anticipate, no surprise, is the cost of entry.

-Apple Vision Pro in the Workplace
+Imagining the Apple Vision Pro in the Workplace

 Bluntly – the cost is a major barrier to implementation in the workplace.
 Each headset is priced at over £3,500, and the usability of tech requires most, if not all, employees on a team to utilize their own headsets.